 The BrikWars Core Rules give players the basic wargame rules and resources to slap a bunch of weapons into the hands of toy figures fresh out of the box and jump immediately into brutish dehumanizing violence.

 As noble a pursuit as that may be, the Core mechanics could be applied just as easily to a fighting force of toy cars or teddy bears.
-A world of construction bricks offers infinitely more potential than the prepackaged plotlines of lesser toys, and therefore demands a breed of wargame with the flexibility to draw out that limitless potential and crush it without mercy.
+A world of construction bricks offers infinitely more potential than the prepackaged plotlines of lesser toys.
+It therefore demands a breed of wargame with the flexibility to draw out that limitless potential, and to crush that potential without mercy.

 The MOC Combat rules give BrikWars this flexibility.
 Rather than presenting specific units and battles with pre-assigned stat blocks and storylines, MOC Combat supplies players with systems to support whatever weird and original units, structures, events, and gameplay they can spill out onto the tabletop.